About the Medical School Integration

 The primary objective of single medical school accreditation is to create a stronger, more innovative institution with enhanced educational opportunities, expanded research endeavors, and improved patient care.
 Simultaneously, this endeavor aims to elevate the reputation of the school.

-Under a single accreditation, the schools will largely maintain their individual identities and function separately as two equal campuses, each with its own co-dean and separate financial and administrative structures.
+Under a single accreditation, the schools will largely maintain their individual identities and function separately as two equal campuses.

 Even so, this integration presents opportunities for growth, efficiency, and improved collaboration—and, most importantly, it will significantly enhance medical education for students.
 Integration will also improve and expand clinical care for our communities.
 Rutgers School of Medicine will continue to have a strong commitment to University Hospital in Newark and Robert Wood Johnson University Hospital in New Brunswick, with the relationship remaining unchanged.